-That means you work out different muscle during every session.
+That means you work out different muscles during every session.
 With most routines, you’re training a specific muscle only one time per week.
 It turns out that muscles need more stress to become stronger.

 Ideally, you want to train all your muscles, 3 times a week.
-That’s why I’ve been doing full body workouts.
+That’s why I’ve been doing full-body workouts.
 It’s simple, practical, and it works.